cen4010-fa21-g17/m3-vs-prototype/README.md

 **3. Recovering Access**

 3.1 The user can recover their account through email verification.
+[1]
-[1] 3.1.1 When a user forgets their username or password, the system uses the user’s email address for login recovery.
-[1] 3.1.2 The system will initiate the login recovery process without revealing any login information, to include the email address.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.1.1 When a user forgets their username or password, the system uses the user’s email address for login recovery.
+[1]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.1.2 The system will initiate the login recovery process without revealing any login information, to include the email address.
 [2]

 **4. Account confirmation**